 - Apply for study abroad scholarships!
 Outside scholarships will always reduce your subsidized loans first, not your Northwestern scholarship, so you might not need to borrow as much (or at all) to study abroad.

 - Know what you'll owe.
 Federal loans have a number of repayment options and timelines, including income-driven plans that base your payment due on a set percentage of your income.
 Use student loan calculators to figure out how much you might owe after leaving school.

 - You can make early payments.
-If you are able to make even small payments while you are still in school, you could even pay off your loan(s) before graduating.
+If you are able to make even small payments while you are still in school, you will save yourself money long-term and could even pay off your loan(s) before graduating.

 - Talk to a financial aid counselor.
 They can help you review your study abroad costs, financial aid, and scholarship options, and help you work out a budget of how much you might actually need to borrow for your program.
 Schedule an appointment.

 If your study abroad financial aid award does not include a loan and you are considering borrowing, be sure to contact financial aid to ensure that you are exploring/exhausting your federal options first.